dharanithinker/SurveyShrike/README.md

 Users have to login to this system to communicate thier feedback or reviews.
 If the user not registered, then user can create account by clickinig "SignUp".

+Once user logged into this product, they can select product or service to be surveyed and submit the form.